springfall2008/batpred/docs/faq.md

 If the 'event' and 'sensor' entities are not consistently named then Predbat will not be able to find the event entities if the sensor names don't match what's expected.<BR>
 To fix this, uninstall the Octopus integration, reboot Home Assistant, delete all the old Octopus sensors, and [re-install the Octopus Integration](install.md#octopus-energy).

+## WARN: No solar data has been configured

+If you get this warning message in the Predbat log file:

+- Ensure that you have [installed and configured Solcast correctly](install.md#solcast-install)
+- Check the Solcast integration in Home Assistant is configured and enabled (go to Settings / Integrations / Solcast )
+- Verify the solar forecast has been populated in Home Assistant by going to Developer Tools / States, filtering on 'solcast', and checking that you can see the half-hourly solar forecasts in the Solcast entities
+- If you can see the solcast entities but there are no forecast PV figures, try running the 'Solcast update' automation you created, and check again the solcast entities
+- Check **sensor.solcast_pv_api_limit** (it's normally 10 for new Solcast accounts) meaning you can call the Solcast API 10 times a day
+(but if you have two solar arrays, e.g. East/West) then retrieving the forecast will count as two API calls.
+Compare this to **sensor.solcast_pv_api_used** to see how many Solcast API calls you have made today.
+If you've run out of API calls you will have to wait until midnight GMT for the API count to reset.
+It's recommended that you don't include the Solcast forecast within your GivEnergy portal to avoid running out of API calls.
+- Check the [Solcast server API status](https://status.solcast.com/) is OK

 ## I have another problem not listed above